indamutsa/Working-image/README.md

 - openjdk17
 - openssh

-We also have other tools such as:
+We also have other tools installed such as:

 - kubectl
 - helm